anushree200/RISCV-Assembler/README.md

 - imm[20|10:1|11|19:12]: The concatenated 20-bit immediate value used for jumps.
 - rd: A 5-bit field representing the destination register.
 - opcode: A 7-bit operation code that specifies the type of instruction.
 Here, J format: 1101111

+## Getting Help
+If you are stuck and need help in understanding the code as well as for executing this C program, you may please write to the email address: co23btech11003@iith.ac.in .
+Kindly provide with details of the exact issues that you are facing to get the correct guidence.